 The use of social networking by students and health care professionals should be done with careful consideration.
 In order to avoid any potential biases, students are STRONGLY discouraged from initiating or accepting friend requests from anyone associated with the clinical experience or MLT program faculty while enrolled in the MLT Program.
 This includes but is not limited to clinical instructors, professional staff, patients, and/or family members of patients or staff.
-This allows students to be evaluated solely on clinical performance and not on personal information from social networking sites.
+This allows students to be evaluated solely on clinical performance without any conscious or unconscious influence of personal information from social networking sites.

-As both a professional ethic and legal requirement, students are expected to maintain patient confidentiality.
-Due to the public nature of social networking sites, privacy and professionalism may potentially be compromised.
+As both a professional ethic and legal requirement, students must maintain patient confidentiality.
+Due to the public nature of social networking sites, privacy and professionalism may be compromised.
 Students may not post anything that compromises patient or peer confidentiality.
 This includes, but is not limited to, names, references to the clinical site or clinical staff, classmates, instructors, pictures of any part of the patient's body, and any information that may identify the patient or peer.
 No photographs should be taken or posted of any patients, staff, or the facility.
-Students should refrain from posting any comments about their clinical experience, site, clinical instructor, patients, instructors, classmates, or any other staff member on their personal social networking profile, via text messaging, Twitter feed or any other electronic networking medium.
-Failure to comply with the policy stated above may result in the student being removed from the program immediately.
+Students should refrain from posting any comments about their clinical experience, site, clinical instructor, patients, instructors, classmates, or any other staff member on their personal social networking profiles, text messaging, Twitter feed, or any other electronic networking medium.
+Failure to comply with the policy stated above may result in the student being removed from the program immediately as a substantive violation of programmatic standards.